 • Fast fatiguability.

-• The presence of a heart murmur.
+• Presence of a heart murmur.

 • Various disorders of the respiratory system.